-On motion of Mr. Fitzgerald, seconded by Ms. Hasara, this recommendation was approved.
+On motion of Mr. Fitzgerald, seconded by Ms. Hasara, these recommendations were approved.

 By consensus, the Board agreed that one roll call vote would be taken and considered the vote on agenda item nos.
 17 through 25 inclusive as listed below.
 The recommendations were individually discussed but acted upon at one time.